Juli likes fall but is sad to think that winter is next. Writing about gardening keeps her spirits up.

 You may want to mark the spot with a plant tag.
 This will remind you where the bulb is located.
 If you want to plant something else later the tag will help you remember that is not the place to dig.
 You don't want to accidentally dig up the bulb!

-When you plant in fall it is six months or more before you see the results.
+When you plant in the fall it is six months or more before you see the results.
 In late winter and early spring, the weather can be variable.
 Some days it’s cold, other days warming up.
 When the temperature becomes warm, you might see the green leaves coming out of the ground.
 Yay spring!
 Then it gets cold with frost or snow again.
 Nay winter!
 Don’t worry about the green leaves of your bulb.
 They will stop growing without damage to the plant.
 When the time and temperature are right the plant will continue to grow and produce those wonderful flowers.

-After the Bloom is Over
+After the Bloom Is Over

 What you can do is plant something in front of them to camouflage the slowly dying foliage.
 Tall annuals make good screens for the fading leaves.
 Cover up with perennials that come back every year.